Head-to-head · Comparison

 We monitor both tools around the clock for uptime, SSL validity, and response times.
 Mayan Finance currently has a healthy health status with 100.0% uptime over the last 30 days.
 Torque is rated healthy with 100.0% uptime.
 For tools you rely on daily — especially trading bots or wallets — uptime and speed are non-negotiable.

-While Mayan Finance (Bridges) and Torque (Airdrop Tools) serve different primary purposes, users often consider both when building their Solana toolkit.
-Neither has a clear community advantage, so your decision should be feature-driven.
+While Mayan Finance (Bridges) and Torque (Developer Tools) serve different primary purposes, users often consider both when building their Solana toolkit.
+Torque has the community's vote, but your mileage may vary depending on your specific needs.
 We recommend trying both — Mayan Finance is free to start and Torque is free to start.
 Read user reviews on each tool's page for real-world feedback from the Solana community.